Top Fast Food Options for People with Diabetes

 Side of Black Beans

-8 grams of carbs, 2 grams of protein, 1 gram of fat, 50 calories
+8 grams of carbs, 2 grams of protein, 1 gram of fat, 0 grams of saturated fat, 50 calories

 At Wendy's you can always ask for substitutions like leaving off the mayo and cheese to cut down on fat content and requesting grilled instead of crispy chicken in any of the salads.
-They also make it easy to order a burger or sandwich as a lettuce wrap, which is one of the best ways to save on precious carbs.
+They also make it easy to order a burger or sandwich as a lettuce wrap, which is one of the best ways to reduce overall carbohydrate intake.
 Here are some of your options:

 Junior Cheeseburger